zhang1career/rule-engine/README.md

 1. **Rule Configuration**: Uses MySQL database for persistent storage
 2. **A/B Testing**: Implemented using rule group mechanism, data persisted in database
 3. **Execution Depth Limit**: Default maximum execution depth is 100 to prevent infinite recursion
-4. **Message Queue**: RabbitMQ is optional configuration, message sending will be skipped if not configured
+4. **Message Queue**: Kafka is used for message sending (optional, message sending will be skipped if not configured)
 5. **Database**: Database is required for storing rules, events, rule groups, etc.
 6. **Redis Cache**: Rule selection cache uses Redis storage, cache key format is `rule:gw:abt:{userId}:{eventId}:{groupId}`, used to record selection results for each rule group, cache expiration time is 24 hours